gmccreight/facture/Readme.rst

 at the ``facture_json`` target section in the ``original.sql`` file into a file of your own choosing.
 Update the ``conf_targets`` section of your ``factureconf.py`` file to point to the file where you put the ``facture_json``.

+Please consider keeping the boilerplate at the top of the configuration file.
+It will help people who have never come across facture before to orient themselves quickly.

 Run::